 Pleasure boating on the Aylesbury Arm was greatly increased by the establishment of a hire boat business, Aylesbury Boat Company, in the basin in the early 1960s.
 Aylesbury Canal Society, a team of canal enthusiasts, worked hard to keep it open and encourage recreational use of the canal, with regular boat rallies and events.
 In 2013 the Society relocated to a new site at Circus Fields on the edge of the town.

-The canal basin is starting a new chapter in its history in revitalised surroundings and we hope that Waterside Festival will be a fantastic opportunity to celebrate the past, present and future of this beautiful space in Aylesbury town centre.
+The canal basin is starting a new chapter in its history in revitalised surroundings and we hope that Waterside Festival will continue to be a fantastic opportunity to celebrate the past, present and future of this beautiful space in Aylesbury town centre.